resources for People with Disabilities

 Accommodations

-Parkland College is committed to reducing barriers to access and has a department of accessibility services.
-Accessibility services works in partnership with the college community to facilitate equal access for people with disabilities to the educational programs, services, and activities of Parkland College in accordance with federal law.
-The information to start this process can be found at Accessibility Services Forms page.
+Parkland College is committed to reducing barriers to access.
+Accessibility Services works in partnership with the college community to facilitate equal access for people with disabilities to the educational programs, services, and activities of Parkland College in accordance with federal law.
+The information to start this process can be found at Accessibility Services Forms.

-TRiO Student Support Services at Parkland College provides high quality and responsive support services for first-generation college students, low-income students, and students with disabilities.
+TRiO Student Support Services at Parkland College promotes equal opportunity to succeed by providing high-quality and responsive support services for first-generation college students, low-income students, and students with disabilities.

 Career Services

 Student Life maintains a list of student organizations that are currently active, as well as ones that have existed in the past but have become inactive.
 If you do not find one that meets your interests, contact Student Life for information on starting a new one.
-If an accommodation is needed for a student activity, please see the Accessibility Services page.
-Some examples of student organizations include Board Game Club and Psi Beta Psychology Club.
+If an accommodation is needed for a student activity, please contact Accessibility Services.

 Parkland Presents

-Parkland Presents entertainment and educational venues; theatre, art gallery, music ensembles, planetarium, radio and television stations.
-People with disabilities can participate in these activities in various ways.
-If accommodations are needed, please see the Accessibility Services page.
+Parkland Presents through our entertainment and educational venues: theatre, art gallery, music ensembles, planetarium, radio and television stations.
+If accommodations are needed for participation in any of these activities, contact Accessibility Services for assistance.

 Center for Community Engagement